Search

 My tip is to add the salt and toppings before you make the dimples.
 When you make the dimples the toppings will make its way inside the bread, this makes it that much more delicious!

-Once the topping are added, dip your finger tips into olive oil.
-To make dimples simply place your finger tips into the bread till you reach the bottom of the pan.
-Do this till all over the dough.
-Place the sourdough focaccia into the center rack of the oven and bake for 20 minutes or till the center hits 190f degrees.
+After adding the toppings, dip your fingertips in olive oil.
+To create dimples, press your fingertips into the dough until you reach the bottom of the pan.
+Continue doing this all over the dough.
+Place the sourdough focaccia on the center rack of the oven and bake for 20-25 minutes, or until the center reaches 190°F.

 Once you take the sourdough focaccia bread out of the oven, melt 2 table spoons of butter and to it add 2 minced garlic cloves , mix then drizzle over the bread.